EricRBomb/UnseenGodot/UnseenGridScene/readme.md

 	Hotkeys:
 		All hotkeys require CTRL held down.
 Keys can be changed in grid_editor_plugin.gd.

-		Ctrl+F2 : Open the Unseen Grid tab
+		CTRL+F2 : Open the Unseen Grid tab
-		Ctrl+U  : Jump to the grid cell of the currently selected node Ctrl+5  : Focus the Cell Size input
+		CTRL+E  : Jump to the grid cell of the currently selected node ALT+T  : Focus the Cell Size input

 		Grid cell hotkeys (when a cell is focused):
 			Space     : Select the node at this cell (opens a popup if multiple nodes share the cell)